tensorflow/build/tf_sig_build_dockerfiles/README.md

 - Run a test suite on the TF code directly (the "nonpip" suite)
 - Build the libtensorflow packages (the "libtensorflow" suite)
 - Run a code-correctness check (the "code_check" suite)

-The TensorFlow DevInfra team does all of these for Nightly and TF Release tests.

 ### Build `tf-nightly` and run Pip tests